Hiking in the Nantahala Ranger District

 - Whiteside Mountain featuring its 750 foot high cliffs and spectacular views

 - Blue Valley and Panthertown backcountry areas.
 Panthertown has many waterfalls and an extensive trail network

 - Balsam Lake, with its lovely mountain lodge available for the public to reserve

 Highlands District to be Combined with Wayah District

 Due to increasing budgetary pressure from the current administration, the Highlands and Wayah Ranger Districts are being consolidated.
 Although this will result in fewer employees and only one district office, the Forest Service says it can maintain all current recreation facilities and its services to the public.
 The new district will be called "Nantahala".
 Read about it in the official Forest Service news release (106KB PDF)

-Places to Stay in the Highlands Ranger District
+Places to Stay in the Nantahala Ranger District

 Van Hook Glade Campground

 This delightful, small campground has 21 sites, and campers may swim and shower at nearby Cliffside Lake Recreation Area.
 Sites are secluded and set back into mature forest and rhododendron groves, making this a favorite on most visitors' lists.
-Sites are $12/night.
+Rates start at $20/night.
 Tents as well as small RV's are allowed (there is only one pull-through site).
 Hikers can pick up trails to Dry Falls on the Cullasaja River, as well as trails in and around Cliffside Lake Recreation Area directly from the campground.
 Located 4 miles West of Highlands on US Hwy.
 64.